bucs445fall2025/project-team-7/sprints/ch3_sprint/sprint.md

 [Establish how the team will communicate, how often meetings will happen, and any other ground rules for collaboration.]

 We will be communicating through text messages and discord.
-We are going to have in-person meeting on Friday 3pm - 4pm and online meeting weekend?
+We are going to have in-person meeting on Friday 3pm - 4pm and online meeting during the weekend.

 ## **Application Stack:**
 [List all the technologies being used in the project, including programming languages, frameworks, and tools.]